-You may not always be able to control the food that is served to you, and it is likely that even the biggest real foodies out there will make some indulgences, so I want to show you an excellent way to flush your body of toxins and keep it as tuned up as possible: detoxification, also known as “detox.”
+You aren’t able to control the food that is served to you at a friend’s house, the air you’re breathing in the grocery store or the perfume your co-worker is wearing so I want to share some ways to flush your body of toxins and keep it as tuned up as possible: detoxification, also known as “detox.”

-When I say detox, I don’t mean kicking back at a super-expensive spa where you sit in a sauna for hours at a time and eat lettuce and carrots for days on end.
+When I say detox, I don’t mean kicking back at a super-expensive spa where you sit in a sauna (even though saunas are great for you) and drink celery juice for days on end.
 Not quite.
-Instead I am talking about ways that anyone can gently remove the harmful toxins that are slowing down their bodies to restore their health.
-All for mere pennies.
-And from the comfort of your own home!
+Instead, I am talking about ways that anyone can gently remove the harmful toxins that are slowing down their bodies to restore their health.
+All from the comfort of your own home!

 Detoxification occurs through the liver.
-The liver is the powerhouse of the body because it performs so many vital functions for the body to work the way God intended.
+The liver is the powerhouse of the body because it performs so many vital functions for the body to work well.
 It is the second largest organ in the body (after the skin) and performs more than 500 functions!
 Obviously, I don’t have space to write about all of them (nor would you want to read such a lengthy post), but I will give you the highlights:

 - It produces bile for digestion and absorption of vitamins, proteins, cholesterol, immune factors, and hormones.